GravityKit/GravityExport-Lite/readme.txt

 * Feature / Security: Regenerate url for a form, with fallback to old way.
 But please update all your urls!
 This update also makes the slug more secure and unique by not using the (possibly default) NONCE_SALT.
 * Feature: Disable fields and metadata with checkboxes on the settings page.
 Can still be overwritten with the hooks.
+* Feature: Enable notes on the settings page.
+Can still be overwritten with the hook.
+* Feature: Added setting to set the custom filename.
+Can also still be overwritten with the hook.
 * Enhancement: Added error handling to provide better feedback and support.